ABOUT ME

 • Certificate in Twice-Exceptional (2e) Education

-Are you a neurodivergent mom parenting neurodivergent kids?
+Are you a mom parenting neurodivergent kids?

 Join my community for ADHD moms over on Substack for resources, support, and access to full conversations of the Reframing Neurodiversity podcast.